Debenhams: 21st century

 The company's trading statement for the 17 weeks up to 28 December 2013 was released on 31 December 2013, and revealed a reduction in pre-tax profit from £115 million to £85 million.
 On 2 January 2014, the company's chief financial officer Simon Herrick resigned, following criticism of his financial decisions.
 On 13 January 2014 4.6% of Debenhams shares were bought by Sports Direct, the retailer run by Mike Ashley.
 The stock market purchase of 56.8 million shares (worth around £46m) was made without the prior knowledge of the Debenhams board.
-Sports Direct stated at the time it intends to be a supportive share holder.
-The Debenhams board responded by stating they are open-minded with regard to exploring operational opportunities to improve its performance.
+Sports Direct stated at the time it intended to be a supportive share holder.
+The Debenhams board responded by stating they were open-minded with regard to exploring operational opportunities to improve its performance.
 Sports Direct sold its shares on 16 January 2014, although they took out an option to buy further shares up to a total of 6.6%.
 In August 2017, it emerged that Ashley had secured 21% of the shares which gave him over 10% of voting rights in the company.

 During 2017 Debenhams opened two new stores, one in Stevenage and one in Wolverhampton.
-The 80,000 sq ft Stevenage store was opened on 24 August 2017 at Roaring Meg Retail and Leisure Park by Celebrity fashion designer Julien MacDonald and local hero Jean Robinson, who had won a competition for the privilege.
+The 80,000 sq ft Stevenage store was opened on 24 August 2017 at Roaring Meg Retail and Leisure Park by celebrity fashion designer Julien Macdonald and local hero Jean Robinson, who had won a competition for the privilege.
 The store was the first to be designed under the vision of CEO Sergio Bucher, with a new layout and format with the emphasis on encouraging people to stay longer.

 The second store to open during 2017 was the new 93,000 sq ft store at Wolverhampton's Mander Centre.
 The store was opened on 12 October 2017 as part of the centre's £35 million refurbishments, it was also Debenhams' first store in Wolverhampton.
 It was only the second to feature the new layout previously only seen in the Stevenage store, and only the second to feature the company's new deli-restaurant format Loaf & Bloom, only previously seen at Milton Keynes.

 In February 2018, the company announced a reduction of up to 320 store management roles across the business by the end of March.
 Sports Direct increased its holding in the company to 29.7% on 2 March, just below the level whereby it would be required to submit a formal takeover approach.